This post is also available in: हिन्दी (Hindi)

 - The fetch-decode-execute cycle is common for all types of instructions for the computer processor system.

-Following are the points that highlight the importance of the instruction cycle:
+Following are the points that highlight the importance of the instruction cycle in computer organization:

 - It is important for the processor system for the central processing unit as the instructions are the basic operations that are performed in the main memory of the central processing unit.

 - It is a set of steps that help to understand the flow of instruction.
 By the instruction cycle, the end-to-end flow of instructions can be visualized in the computer processor.

 - It is common for all instruction sets needs to be properly understood so that all the operations can be performed easily.

 - By the instruction cycle, the processing time of the program can be easily calculated, which helps to determine the speed of the processor.

 - The processor’s speed tells how many instructions can be simultaneously executed in the central processing unit.

 Generally, there are two types of instruction set used in computers.

 - Reduced Instruction Set Computer (RISC)